 She is not an easy boss; there is no right strategy for beating her.
 You need to be at the top of your game to face her.
 She provides the true essence of the satisfaction you get after beating a boss in these games, as you are needed to up your game and not rely on cheap tricks.

 7. Pontiff Sulyvahn

-Pontiff is yet another boss with a grand entrance.
-From the moment you walk into the cathedral, Pontiff is waiting for you ominously.
-As you draw closer to him, he’ll suddenly leap across the room towards you, dealing quite a bit of damage.
+Pontiff is yet another boss in Dark Souls 3 with a grand entrance.
+From the moment you enter the cathedral, Pontiff is waiting for you ominously.
+As you draw closer to him, he’ll suddenly leap across the room toward you, dealing quite a bit of damage.

 Many of his attacks are delayed, so you must memorize his movements and anticipate his attacks.
 Once you figure out his flow of movements, you’ll be able to beat him pretty easily.
-Don’t get greedy with your hits, as one mistake can cost you the fight.
+Don’t get greedy with your hits; one mistake can cost you the fight.